 GqlSerializer

-GqlSerializer is a gem that makes it easy to serialize ActiveRecord objects into json using a short syntax similar to GraphQL instead of the more verbose syntax used by the as_json
+GqlSerializer is a gem that makes it easy to serialize ActiveRecord objects, hashes and arrays into JSON using a short syntax similar to GraphQL instead of the more verbose syntax used by the as_json method.

 Installation